brandalston/OBCT/README.md

 - `pareto_figures/` folder stores the generated `.png` files for experimental results
 - `log_files/` folder stores model `.lp` files and Gurobi `.txt` log files
 - `Datasets/` folder contains the datasets used for generating experimental results
-  - Note: `Datasets/` should also be used as the folder where user dataset `.csv` files are stored
+  - Note: `Datasets/` should also be used as the folder where user dataset files are stored

 ***
 ***